 Handoff for development

-By this time, all technical specifications are clear, the detailed design is fully approved, and all outstanding questions are already resolved.
+By this time, all technical specifications are clear, the detailed design is fully approved, and all outstanding questions are resolved.
 Once these conditions are met, the development team can start with Webflow implementation.

 4. Webflow

-Webflow symbols
+Webflow Components

 Templates